Liquid Solid [2015 - 2016]

 Video installation: 2015, Full HD, 1920x1080, 18'09" (loop)

-The video installation Liquid Solid is an eighteen-minute-long, practically unedited registration of the freezing process of soap liquid.
+The video installation Liquid Solid is an eighteen-minute-long film about the freezing process of soap liquid.
 Soap only freezes at very low temperatures, because the water remains protected by the soap acids for a very long time.
 Within a number of minutes, the colourful soap slowly sinks down in the film of soap, until a vacuum of a very thin layer of water remains, in which frozen crystals whirl round.
+The constantly shifting iridescent quality of the liquid soap membrane disappears as it freezes, leaving a solid, crystallized colourless surface.
 Only at a very low temperature, an accelerated freezing process occurs, during which ice crystals transform into fractal-like patterns.

 Single Channel Video: 2016, Full HD, 1920x1080, 7'02"